AliyunContainerService/pouch/docs/commandline/pouch_stop.md

 ### Synopsis

 Stop one or more running containers in Pouchd.
-Waiting the given number of seconds before forcefully killing the container.This is useful when you wish to stop a container.
+Waiting the given number of seconds before forcefully killing the container.
+This is useful when you wish to stop a container.
 And Pouchd will stop this running container and release the resource.
 The container that you stopped will be terminated.

 ```
 pouch stop [OPTIONS] CONTAINER [CONTAINER...]